Temporal Cascading of Planning and Control for Quadrotor MPC: Unique : The Temporal Cascading MPC Formulation

 \subsection{Algorithm and Numerical Efficiency}

 The complete \textsc{Unique} algorithm is stated in Alg.~\ref{alg:unique}.
 We use the notation $I_k={k,k+1,\ldots,N+M+1}$ for the prediction indexes of the MPC.

-In order to solve~\eqref{eq:ocp_unified} numerically efficiently, we use the solver~\textsc{acados}~\cite{verschueren_acadosmodular_2022} with the interior-point \ac{QP} solver \textsc{HPIPM}~\cite{frison_hpipm_2020}, deploy the \ac{RTI} scheme~\cite{diehl_realtime_2006}, and use slack variables penalized by exact L1 and L2 constraints~\cite{nocecal_numerical_2006} for obstacle avoidance constraints and approximate convex quadratic constraints of the sets~$\hat{\mathbb{S}}_\mathrm{f}^\mathrm{lf}$ and $\hat{\mathbb{S}}_\mathrm{\omega}^\mathrm{lf}$ via a polyhedron~$\{x\in\R^3|b_\mathrm{p}\leq A_\mathrm{p}x\}$, with $b_\mathrm{p}\in\R^{12}$ and $A\in\R^{3\times 12}$.
-Particularly, we use a dodecahedron with 12 surfaces compared to the six surfaces of an approximation via a cube as in~$\widehat{\mathbb{S}}_\mathrm{\omega}^\mathrm{lf}$ and $\hat{\mathbb{S}}_\mathrm{f}^\mathrm{lf}$. to lower the conservatism of the inner approximation by adding more constraints, as shown in Fig.~\ref{fig:norm}.
-The approximation via a polyhedron allows the QP solver to safely consider the norm constraints, which is not possible when linearizing the constraints within one QP subroutine of \ac{SQP}.
-Notably, the velocity constraint~$\mathbb{S}_v$ spans the whole practical operating region of the quadrotor and can therefore be removed in~\eqref{eq:ocp_unified}.
+In order to solve~\eqref{eq:ocp_unified} numerically efficiently, we use the solver~\textsc{acados}~\cite{verschueren_acadosmodular_2022} with the interior-point \ac{QP} solver \textsc{HPIPM}~\cite{frison_hpipm_2020} without condensing, and deploy the \ac{RTI} scheme~\cite{diehl_2005}. \reb[3.2]{We do not use condensing, since for the considered problem size we did not observe an improvement.} We use slack variables with exact $L_1$ and quadratic $L_2$ penalties~\cite{nocecal_numerical_2006} for obstacle avoidance constraints and approximate convex quadratic constraints of the sets~$\hat{\mathbb{S}}_\mathrm{f}^\mathrm{lf}$ and $\hat{\mathbb{S}}_\mathrm{\omega}^\mathrm{lf}$ via a polyhedron~$\{x\in\R^3\mid b_\mathrm{p}\leq A_\mathrm{p}x\}$, with $b_\mathrm{p}\in\R^{12}$ and $A_\mathrm{p}\in\R^{12\times 3}$.
+In particular, we use a dodecahedron with 12 surfaces instead of the six surfaces of a cube approximation as in~$\widehat{\mathbb{S}}_\mathrm{\omega}^\mathrm{lf}$ and $\hat{\mathbb{S}}_\mathrm{f}^\mathrm{lf}$ to reduce the conservatism of the inner approximation by adding more constraints, as shown in Fig.~\ref{fig:norm}.
+The approximation via a polyhedron allows the QP solver to safely handle the norm constraints, which is not possible when linearizing the constraints within a single QP subroutine of \ac{SQP}.
+Notably, the velocity constraint~$\mathbb{S}_v$ spans the whole practical operating region of the quadrotor and can therefore be removed in~\eqref{eq:ocp_unified}. \reb[2.5]{Remarkably, we normalize quaternions before using them to initialize the MPC problem, but do not explicitly constrain them to the unit sphere within the MPC, as we observed convergence problems and no performance benefit for converged solutions.}